mikinty/Trading-Curriculum/README.md

 - [Basic Investing by Bill Ackman](https://www.youtube.com/watch?v=WEDIj9JBTC8): Great breakdown of how companies work, how to value them, and what to look for in investing.
 This video covers 80% of "how to become rich" books
 - Accounting: [This is a free and really well-written book with examples](https://lyryx.com/introduction-financial-accounting/).
 Your goal here is to learn how to read balance sheets from financial reports that companies post during earnings.
+    - You should definitely try to read some balance sheets from earnings for some companies.
+It may not really make sense at first, or seem boring.
+But what you want to develop is, "is this a good or bad balance sheet for this company"?
+Which cannot be answered easily, because it depends on macro environment, what type of company, industry, strategy, etc. It may be good to get a sense of "good" vs. "bad" companies by looking at well-established companies vs. recently IPO'd or notoriously crappy companies.
+There should be some patterns.
 - Macroeconomics
     - [How the Economic Machine Works by Ray Dalio](https://www.youtube.com/watch?v=PHe0bXAIuk0): Outstanding introduction to economic cycles, and how the economy works at a high level.
     - [Macroeconomics by Mankiw](https://amzn.to/3OoeyWP): Good theoretical derivations and equations, supplemented with economic theory explanations and case studies.